Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 3. In the **Create New Project** pane, fill in the information for your new project
 4. In the **Search Project Templates** search box, type "Workload Forecasting on Terabytes Data" and select the template
 5. Click **Create**

+You can create an Azure ML Workbench project with a pre-created git repository by following this [instruction](./tutorial-classifying-iris-part-1.md).
+Run git status to inspect the status of the files for version tracking.

 ## Data description